-If you don't already have one, you can build a linen closet, there is limited storage space for bathroom essentials, such as towels, washcloths, toiletry items and cleaning products.
-Some master bathrooms even include large walk-in closets instead of putting the closets in the bedroom.
+If you don't already have one, you can build a linen closet for a bathroom to increase storage space for bathroom essentials, such as towels, washcloths, toiletry items and cleaning products.
 An open bathroom wall, a gap between a shower wall and structural wall, or an alcove are all suitable places to build a linen closet for the bathroom.
 The job requires framing in a wall, leaving a space for a closet door and installing shelves for storage once you design the closet.

 Designate a location for the linen closet, making sure the closet isn't too close to other doors or windowsills.
 Measure the width, height and depth of the area to use for calculating the amount of materials needed.